 The aftermath of the shootings

 The disposal of the bodies was botched even further.
-First the truck broke down then the sunken mine shaft they’d chosen as a grave proved too shallow.
+First the truck broke down then the sunken mine shaft they’d chosen for a grave proved too shallow.
 To Yurovsky’s dismay, the thoroughly drunk Peter Yermakov, who had organized the burial, had only brought one shovel.
 After stripping the corpses they tried to collapse the mine with hand grenades but this was ineffective.
 The bodies floated in the muddy water.

 The following night Yurovsky and his men returned to relocate the bodies to a deeper, and more discrete mineshaft.
 The truck broke down again in the muddy bog however so, with dawn approaching, the murderers resolved to bury them on the spot.
 A 60 centimetre grave was dug and, to fit the cadavers, Yurovsky’s men doused them in sulfuric acid, tried to burn them and used their rifle butts to crush the skulls into the pit.
 By 6AM the grave was sealed and the sordid affair complete.

 Porosenkov Log, where the Romanovs were buried

-The children and the servants however, were innocent.
+The children and servants however, were innocent.
 None of the victims were given a trial.

 Leon Trotsky, commander of the Red Army:

 “The Tsar’s family was a victim of the principle that form the very axis of monarchy: dynastic inheritance, for which their deaths were a necessity”

 Only by eliminating the Romanov family in its entirety could the Bolsheviks ensure the Tsars never reclaimed the throne.
 A lost heir would be a rallying point for enemies of the revolution and threaten the Soviet Union’s existence.
-All it would take would be one of the Romanov daughters to wed a foreign prince for a foreign army to march on Moscow with local support.
+All it would take would be for one of the Romanov daughters to wed a foreign prince for a foreign army to march on Moscow with local support.

 There were precedents.
 When Oliver Cromwell and the forces of Parliament executed King Charles I of England, his son survived.
 The prince returned with an army and restored the monarchy with himself as Charles II.
 England’s Republican experiment only lasted 11 years.

 After Napoleon’s fall, the brothers of Louis XVI reversed the French Revolution by reinstating the Bourbon Dynasty.